kanaka/instacheck/README.md

 ;; parser is a regular instaparse parser
 (def parser (instaparse/parser "root = ('foo' #'[0-9]' ) 'bar' *"))

+;; Generate some samples using ebnf-sample-seq from instacheck (take 20 (instacheck/ebnf-sample-seq parser))

 ;; gen is a regular test.check generator based on the parser (def gen (instacheck/ebnf->gen {} parser))

-;; Generate some samples
+;; Generate some samples using sample-gen from test.check (tc-gen/sample gen)
-(tc-gen/sample gen)

 ;; A test.check input property with gen
 (def prop (tc-prop/for-all* [gen] #(<= (count %) 7)))
-;; Run quick-check for 10 iterations on prop (tc/quick-check 10 prop)
+;; Run test.check quick-check for 10 iterations on prop
+(tc/quick-check 10 prop)
 ```